Denzil Keelor

-Early life
+Background

-Keelor was born on 7 December 1933 to Elizabeth and Charles Keelor in Lucknow.
-He attended St. Francis’ College, Lucknow.
+Keelor was born in Lucknow on 7 December 1933, to Charles and Isabel Grace Keelor and was a sibling of Gordon, Trevor, Cynthia, and Marie Viegas Jones.
+He attended St. Francis' College in Lucknow, before studying at St George's College in Mussoorie.
+He also attended La Martinière College, Lucknow.
+His younger brother, Trevor, also attended La Martinière; both enlisted in the Indian Air Force and both won Gallantry Awards.

+Keelor died on 28 August 2024, at the age of 90.

 Military career

 Keelor was commissioned into the Indian Air Force on 6 November 1954.
 He scored a kill during the Indo-Pakistani War of 1965.

 Vir Chakra

 Denzil Keelor's first award was the Vir Chakra in 1965.
 The citation for the Vir Chakra reads as follows:

 Keelor took command of the 4 Squadron in early January 1973.
 The squadron was based out of Tezpur Air Force Station.
 In 1977, he took over as the Commandant of the Tactics and Air Combat Development Establishment (TACDE), the premier training establishment of the Indian Air Force which trains the best fighter pilots in aerial combat.

 Kirti Chakra

 The citation for the Kirti Chakra reads as follows:

 From 1980 to 1982, Keelor served as the air attaché at the Embassy of India in Paris, France, in the rank of air commodore.
 He later took over command of the Maharajpur Air Force Station as air officer commanding.

-Keelor was awarded with the Ati Vishist Seva Medal on 26 January 1986 and the Param Vishist Seva Medal on 26 Jan 1989.
+Keelor was awarded the Ati Vishist Seva Medal on 26 January 1986 and the Param Vishist Seva Medal on 26 January 1989.

 He retired in 1991.
 Following his retirement he worked as the president of the YMCA for ten years.
 He was the chairman of Special Olympics Bharat.